thehackernews.com web signal

 It attacks the agent's perception, rather than the sandbox it runs in.

-Anyone building such tooling should treat the contents of the samples they triage as adversarial input, never as instructions.
+Anyone building such tooling should treat the contents of the samples they triage as adversarial input.